KubawGaming/FakeNameAPI/README.md

 // if `playerWhoShouldSeeTargetNewName` does not see a fake nick, this method will return the real nick targetToChangeNick fakeNameAPI.getSeeingNick(playerWhoShouldSeeTargetNewName, targetToChangeNick);

+// If for `player A` you want to reset the fake nickname he sees in `player B`, you can do it like this: fakeNameAPI.unsetFakeName(targetToChangeNick, playerWhoShouldSeeTargetNewName);

 // And this is how you can remove the fake nickname: fakeNameAPI.resetName(targetToChangeNick);
 ```